-NHCS will consult with stakeholders (Governors, parents/carers and staff) regarding the updated guidance (COVID safe consultation) and the updated school policy.
+NHCS will consult with stakeholders (Governors, parents/carers and staff) regarding the updated school policy.

 Confidentiality & Safeguarding

 Staff and visitors must follow the school's safeguarding policy in regards to confidentiality.
 Any concerns must be reported to the DSL through the school's CPOMS system.